*Dates and Events are subject to change

 The third weekend of each month, from March through November, shoppers and swappers come from far and near to Tannehill Trade Days in search of tools, clothing, jewelry, knives, furniture and other treasures.
-A monthly Campers’ Supper is held the Thursday before Trade Days (March – November) rain or shine.
-Each month features a speaker and everyone is welcomed.
-No charge, no reservations needed, bring a “covered dish” to share.
-You do not have to be a registered camper or Trade Days vendor to attend.
-Simple fun for all ages.
+We have 350+ vendors to come and see.
+(March – November) rain or shine.

 Other events include a Dulcimer festival, Civil War reenactment, Gem, Mineral & Jewelry show, Woodcarvers show, Educational programs for school children, a Labor Day celebration, Halloween festival, Christmas activities and many other events throughout the year.